History of Karachi

-The area of Karachi (کراچی, ڪراچي) in Sindh, Pakistan has a natural harbor and has been used as fishing port by local fisherman belonging to Sindhi tribes since prehistory.
-Archaeological excavations have uncovered a period going back to Indus valley civilisation which shows the importance of the port since the Bronze Age.
-The port city of Banbhore was established before the Christian era which served as an important trade hub in the region, the port was recorded by various names by the Greeks such as Krokola, Morontobara port, and Barbarikon, a sea port of the Indo-Greek Bactrian kingdom and Ramya according to some Greek texts.
-The Arabs knew it as the port of Debal, from where Muhammad bin Qasim led his conquering force into Sindh (the western corner of South Asia) in AD 712.
-Lahari Bandar or Lari Bandar succeeded Debal as a major port of the Indus; it was located close to Banbhore, in modern Karachi.
-The first modern port city near Manora Island (now Manora Peninsula) was established during British colonial Raj in the late 19th century.
+The area of Karachi (کراچی, ڪراچي) in Sindh, Pakistan contains a natural harbor and has been strategically used as fishing port by local fishermen belonging to Sindhi tribes since prehistorical times.
+Archaeological excavations have uncovered a period going back to the Indus Valley Civilisation, which shows the significance of the city's strategic location since the Bronze Age.
+The port city of Banbhore was established close to the area which now situates modern-day Karachi, where it served as an important trade hub in the region.
+Throughout its lifetime, the ancient Greeks referred to the port by a variety of names, such as Krokola, Morontobara, Barbarikon (a sea port of the Indo-Greek Greco-Bactrian Kingdom), and as Ramya according to some Greek texts.
+The Arabs knew it as the port of Debal, from where the Umayyad commander Muhammad bin Qasim led his conquering forces into Sindh on 712 AD.
+Lahari Bandar (alternatively, Lari Bandar) succeeded Debal as a major port of the Indus; it was located close to Banbhore in modern-day Karachi.
+The first modern port city near Manora Island (now Manora Peninsula) was eventually established during the British colonial rule in the latter half of the 19th century.

 Names

-The ancient names of Karachi included: Krokola, Barbarikon, Nawa Nar, Rambagh, Kurruck, Karak Bander, Auranga Bandar, Minnagara, Kalachi, Morontobara, Kalachi-jo-Goth, Banbhore, Debal, Barbarice and Kurrachee.
+The ancient names of Karachi include Krokola, Barbarikon, Nawa Nar, Rambagh, Kurruck, Karak Bander, Auranga Bandar, Minnagara, Kalachi, Morontobara, Kalachi-jo-Goth, Banbhore, Debal, Barbarice, and Kurrachee.

-Early History
+Early history

-Pre history
+Pre-history

-The Late Paleolithic and Mesolithic sites found by Karachi University team on the Mulri Hills, in front of Karachi University Campus, constitute one of the most important archaeological discoveries made in Sindh during the last fifty years.
-The last hunter-gatherers, who left abundant traces of their passage, repeatedly inhabited the Hills.
-Some twenty different spots of flint tools were discovered during the surface surveys.
+The Late Paleolithic and Mesolithic sites, which were discovered by archaeologists from Karachi University on the Mulri Hills in front of the university campus, constitute as some of the most important archaeological findings made in Sindh during the last fifty years.
+The last hunter-gatherers, who left abundant traces of their passage, repeatedly inhabited the hills.
+According to surveyal accounts of the surface, up to twenty different spots of flint tools were discovered.

 Indus Valley Civilisation

-Ahladino and Pir Shah Jurio are the archaeological sites from the Indus Valley civilisation periods situated in Karachi district.
-Floor tiles of a house have been discovered at this site of Ahladino.
+Some archaeological sites from the Indus Valley civilisation periods situated around the District of Karachi include Allahdino and Pir Shah Jurio, wherein floor tiles of a house have been discovered at the site of Allahdino.

-Greeks Visitors
+Greek visitors

-The Greeks recorded the place by many names: Krokola, the place where Alexander camped to prepare a fleet for Babylon after his campaign in the Indus Valley; Morontobara, from whence Alexander's admiral Nearchus set sail; and Barbarikon, a port of the Bactrian kingdom.
+The ancient Greeks recorded the place by many names: Karachi is identified with Krokola, where Alexander the Great camped in 326 BCE to prepare a fleet for Babylon after his campaign in the Indus Valley; Morontobara, from whence Alexander's admiral Nearchus set sail; and Barbarikon, which was a port of the Greco-Bactrian Kingdom.